https://www.frost.miami.edu/index.html

 All cognates that include courses offered by FSOM satisfy the Arts & Humanities Area of Knowledge.
 Please see a list of all applicable cognates below:

-There is a $350 secondary lesson fee required for each semester in which a secondary lesson is taken.
-This fee must be paid in full using a credit or debit card before enrollment.
-For further instructions, please email the Office of Undergraduate Studies at fsomundergrad@miami.edu.
-The Secondary Lesson Contact List is located on the Undergraduate Forms Webpage.
+There is a non-refundable $350 secondary lesson fee required for each semester in which a secondary lesson is taken.
+This fee must be paid in full before enrollment.
+Contact fsomundergrad@miami.edu for payment questions.

 General Education